 Apò mēkhanḗs theós.
 LogicKo.
 100th Meme Keys.
+Top 100 Speeches of the 20th Century by Rank.
 The secret to creativity, intelligence and scientific thinking: Being able to make connections.
 10.3K Flares Filament.io 10.3K Flares × When we shared this image from the @buffer Twitter account recently, it got me thinking.

 Data, Information, Knowledge and Wisdom.
 From SystemsWiki by Gene Bellinger, Durval Castro, Anthony Mills There is probably no segment of activity in the world attracting as much attention at present as that of knowledge management.

-If you had to list the hardest problems in science -- the questions even some scientists say are insoluble -- you would probably end up with two: Where do the laws of physics come from?
-A Brief Guide to Embodied Cognition: Why You Are Not Your Brain.
+If you had to list the hardest problems in science -- the questions even some scientists say are insoluble -- you would probably end up with two: A Brief Guide to Embodied Cognition: Why You Are Not Your Brain.
 Embodied cognition, the idea that the mind is not only connected to the body but that the body influences the mind, is one of the more counter-intuitive ideas in cognitive science.